johnbrumley/desma158/syllabus.md

 DESMA 24 Interactivity.

-We will revisit many of the same concepts covered in Interactivity, while using the C# scripting language and the Unity scripting API.
+We will revisit many of the same concepts covered in Interactivity, but using the C# scripting language and the Unity scripting API.
 If you haven't taken DESMA 24, but have prior experience with Unity and C# please let me know.

 ## Learning Outcomes